learn-co-curriculum/sessions_controller_lab/README.md

 2. Write the `new`, `create`, and `destroy` methods.

-3. Write feature tests for your views that ensure the app functions as we described in the overview.

-4. Create the views that make your tests pass!
+3. Ensure that your tests pass!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sessions_controller_lab' title='Sessions Controller Lab'>Sessions Controller Lab</a> on Learn.co and start learning to code for free.</p>